Queen Elizabeth II presents England's World-Cup winning captain, Bobby Moore, with the Jules Rimet trophy

 The following officers were elected: President- Mr Tom Carver, Chairman- Rev Leigh Spencer, Hon.
 Secretary- Mr H H Babstock.

-Founder clubs were: Hereford, Hereford Thistle, Hereford Early Closers, Hereford Juniors, Tenbury, Peterchurch, Builth, Leominster, Builth, Builth Juniors, Kington, Berwick Rangers, Presteigne Town, Silver Stars, Ledbury United, Bircher, Ludlow, Rhyader, Whitfield, Tupsley, Much Marcle, Bromyard Excelsior, Worcester Rovers, Ross, Worcester Excelsior, Pencombe.
+17 Clubs initially affiliated: Hereford, Hereford Thistle, Hereford Early Closers, Hereford Journal, Tenbury, Peterchurch, Builth, Leominster, Builth Juniors, Kington, Berwick Rangers, Presteigne Town, Silver Stars, Ledbury United, Bircher, Ludlow, Rhyader.

 1894 Membership increased to 30 by the election of Ledbury Victoria, Hereford Red Rose and Hereford St Peters.